 If you read food labels, you have almost certainly come across lecithin.
 It is one of the most common food additives, and is made from either soy or sunflower.
 If a manufacturer does not specify which type of lecithin it is using, it is probably using soy lecithin, the cheaper of the two.
 When in doubt, check to see if soy is listed as an allergen.
 If it is, your protein powder contains soy lecithin.

 To put it simply, lecithin is a group of fatty substances derived from soy beans or sunflower seeds.
 It is added to processed foods to create a smooth, creamy texture, and to prevent separation.
 Basically, lecithin provides a dairy-like mouthfeel without the dairy.
 It is therefore no surprise that manufacturers like to add lecithin to protein powder.

 People avoid soy lecithin for three reasons: 1) it is a common allergen 2) it is derived from one of the most genetically modified crops on the planet, and 3) chemicals, including acetone and hexane, are used to extract it.
 Sunflower lecithin, on the other hand, is non-allergenic and less likely to come from a genetically modified crop.
-Although it is not necessarily bad for you in small quantities, lecithin can add up quickly, especially if you drink a protein shake every day.
-At higher quantities, lecithin can cause gastrointestinal (GI) side effects.
+That said, it can add up quickly, especially if you drink a protein shake every day, and cause gastrointestinal (GI) side effects.

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol